 University Mental Health Day

-The theme for University Mental Health Day this year is commUNIty.
+The theme for University Mental Health Day this year is USE YOUR VOICE!

 What is it?